 Coming in only slightly lower, the Sony SRS-RA3000 offers the finest audio experience in the rapidly growing field of HiFi music, offering an enviable sound quality markedly cheaper than its top-shelf competition.
 Coupled with the ability to play lossless HiFi audio tracks, audiophiles should check out the dynamic sound experience the Sony SRS-RA3000 has to offer.

 We find Sonos and Bose to offer some of the most accessible top-tier sound quality on the market.
 Still, that's not to say there aren't other brands in this space that are worth listening to.
 For example, while the Marshall Stanmore II lacks the near-perfect balance of bass and clarity that the top models possess, its guitar amp pedigree grants a certain brashness that particularly flatters classic rock.
-Moreover, the Amazon Echo Studio and the Sony SRS-RA3000 both offered top-quality sound, each with their own audio innovations, 3D Audio, and ambient room-filling sound respectively.
+Moreover, the Amazon Echo Studio and the Sony SRS-RA3000 both offered top-quality sound, each with its own audio innovations, 3D Audio, and ambient room-filling sound.

 While home wireless speakers are overall simple devices, certain features can make them more user-friendly than others.
 This is particularly true if you want to link multiple speakers together.
 Having a separate remote control can also help you connect the speaker to a smart device like Alexa or Google Home.
 That way, you don't have to yell, "Alexa, volume up," twelve times when your favorite jam starts playing.
 We tested user-friendliness by using, tinkering, adjusting, and playing with all of our speakers side-by-side while paying close attention to how easy it was to complete both basic and more advanced tasks.